 |Agent-initiated communication||Deep Security Agent / Ephemeral port||Deep Security as a Service / 443|

 Deep Security as a Service / Ephemeral port

 |Agent / 4118|

 As you can see from the table above, ephemeral ports are used for the source port for outbound communication between agent and manager.
 If those are blocked, then the agent can't be activated and heartbeats won't work.
 The same problems arise if any of the destination ports are blocked.

 To resolve this issue:

 - Remove restrictions on client outbound ports (ephemeral) in your network configuration.

 - Allow access to Deep Security Manager on port 4119, or Deep Security as a Service on 443.

 - Allow inbound access to Deep Security Agent on port 4118 if you're using Manager-initiated communication.

-For details on ports, see Port numbers.
+For details on ports, see Port numbers, URLs, and IP addresses.